 "We have a duty to govern and to govern in accordance with the Constitution as it has been determined by the Supreme Court decision," Brownback said in a statement.
 "We also recognize that religious liberty is at the heart of who we are as Kansans and Americans, and should be protected."

-Kansas already has a "religious freedom" law, enacted in 2013, saying that state or local government agencies can't substantially limit someone's exercise of religion without a compelling reason.
-It allows lawsuits to challenge government actions.
+In addition to religious liberty protections in the U.S. and state constitutions, a 2013 Kansas law says state or local agencies can't substantially limit someone's exercise of religion without a compelling reason.
+The statute allows lawsuits to challenge government actions.

 Critics of Brownback's order said clergy and churches already are protected from being forced to perform marriages outside their faith traditions without it.